The Call is a 2020 horror feature film directed by Chung-Hyun Lee.

 Hanging Up the Phone

 Where things slip and what will be the most divisive aspect of everything preceding it has to be the ending.
-This is the last spot where a twist plays out and it has to be the weakest aspect of the film.
+This is the last spot where a twist plays out and has to be the film’s weakest aspect.
 While it sticks to a horror formula that has worked for decades, it completely undermines what has come before it.

 The ending in place before this was perfectly suited, and by feeling a need to give one final twist, it really leaves a sour taste in the mouth.
 It is a real shame too because everything that leads up to it is so well made all around.